protofire/Cardano-Developer-Studio/docs/README_SCRIPT.md

 - `2) Retrieving most recent block`: Fetch the most recent block from the blockchain.
 - `3) Slot number of the most recent block`: Query the slot number of the latest block.
 - `4) Current total on-chain supply of Ada`: Calculate the current total supply of ADA.
-- `5) Delete this Container and Optionally Its Volumes`: To delete selected container and dependences
+- `5) Delete this Container and Optionally Its Volumes`: Remove the selected container and its dependencies.
 - `6) Return Main Menu`: Returns to the main menu.

 ### Cardano Development Tools Menu

-Selecting option `7` from the main menu, you can interact with the Cardano development container:
+Selecting option `7` from the main menu, you can interact with the Cardano Development container:

 - `1) Cabal Build All`: Build all components using Cabal inside the selected container.
 - `2) Cabal Test All`: Run all tests using Cabal inside the selected container.